 My rejection of unguided evolution was not motivated by religion, but by some very convincing and still unrefuted scientific arguments from Intelligent Design proponents, based on population genetics (Richard Sternberg), microbiology (Michael Behe), and molecular biology (Douglas Axe).
 These arguments emphasize the waiting time for coordinated mutations, or the isolated islands of functionality in a vast search space, which strongly limit the feasibility of Neodarwinian processes.

 Concerning the origin of life and the first replicator I consider all naturalistic explanations as wanting and inadequate, and strongly support the conclusions in favor of design presented by Stephen C. Meyer in his excellent book "Signature in the Cell".

 No, Intelligent Design theory is not creationism in a cheap tuxedo, but purely an empirical scientific method to detect the traces of intelligent agency in biological organisms.
 I concur with the atheist philosopher Bradley Monton that Intelligent Design is not religion but a valid scientific approach.

 The term Theistic Evolution is not clearly defined, and often rather represents an euphemism for Neodarwinism with a gratuitous God, implying a kind of Deistic Evolution, in which God creates the diversity of life by establishing an unguided process.
 I consider this as scientifically and theologically problematic, and incompatible with scripture.

-I strictly separated all my activities in favor of Intelligent Design and natural theology from my professional work as paleontologist when I still worked as a museum scientist at SMNS.
+I strictly separated all my activities in favor of Intelligent Design, natural theology, and Christian apologetics from my professional work as paleontologist when I still worked as a museum scientist at SMNS.